Cornell-MAE-UG/fa25-portfolio-cph72-git/_projects/2025 Actuator Problem.md

 δmax = (1 / (E · I)) · (1.315 · W⊥ + 0.374 · F⊥)

-This equation gives the maximum vertical deflection of the beam as a function of the transverse load components, material stiffness, and cross-section.
+This expression gives the maximum beam deflection as a function of load, stiffness, and cross-section.

+---

 ### Step 2b – Beam Selection for Stiffness and Mass Efficiency